 The best time to stay in a vacation rental in Blowing Rock

 Temperatures are cool in this high mountain town.
 May through September, expect temperatures in the low 60s to mid-70 degrees Fahrenheit.
 October through February, temperatures dip into the 30s and even 20s before rising into the 50s in March and April.
 If you are here for a ski trip, know that winters can bring snow, sleet, and freezing rains, so pack accordingly.

-What are the top things to do in Blowing Rock?
+Top things to do in Blowing Rock